 — Yakko Warner, Animaniacs

 - There must be Crap: It must be something that a reasonable person would expect to be censored by said Media Watchdogs.
-Parental Bonus, Ho Yay and Les Yay do not count.
+Parental Bonus and Homoerotic Subtext do not count.

 - The Crap must get past the Radar: The inclusion of the content must be intentional, and the creators of the work must be aware that it ought to be censored.
 There should be a deliberate effort to slip it past the Media Watchdogs.
 Accidental Innuendo does not count.
 If the works actually lampshade the material in media itself then it also does not count.